 Responsibility is shared.
 Legal teams define the requirements, IT and collection specialists carry out forensically sound collection and preservation, and the eDiscovery platform records the audit trail.
 Clear roles and controlled workflows keep the record intact.

 A hash value is a unique string generated from a file's contents, often described as a digital fingerprint.
-Because any change to the data changes the hash, matching hash values at collection and at later steps prove the data has not been altered.
+Because any change to the data changes the hash, matching hash values at collection and at later steps proves the data has not been altered.

 Ready for enterprise speed without the infrastructure overhead?
 Launch your Venio Cloud environment today.